 For example, we see footage of a woman jumping out of the window of her apartment.
 The scene is prompt, bleak and makes for very uncomfortable viewing.
 What we see next is the news crew running towards the suicide victim.
 The first half of this segment was taken from news footage sourced by the film crew, whilst the second half of the segment depicting the aftermath was staged by the film crew.

 Now I have to admit, I recommend Faces of Death to the cult film aficionado.
 Not because of it’s exploitative nature, which can make for some bleak viewing at times, but because of it’s social commentary.
-Most mondo films, or shockumentaries, have only one purpose…actually, most have two purposes; to shock their viewers and, more importantly it seems, to make money.
+Most mondo films, or shockumentaries, have only one purpose… No, actually, most have two purposes; to shock their viewers, and more importantly it seems, to make money.
 The same applies to Faces of Death, but at least John Alan Schwartz attempted to add elements of sincerity to the horrifying footage that is shown; staged or otherwise.
 Unlike Damon Fox’s vile Traces of Death series, which added narration that laughed at others misfortune.

 Faces of Death would later receive three direct sequels; Faces of Death II (1981) and Faces of Death III (1985), also directed by John Alan Schwartz, and Faces of Death IV (1990), co-directed by John Alan Schwartz, Susumu Saegusa and Andrew Theopolis.
 A mockumentary of the series entitled Faces of Death: Fact or Fiction? was also directed by John Alan Schwartz and released in 1999.